Why study Chinese language and culture at Eckerd?

 - Courses in Chinese can fulfill the Phi Beta Kappa language requirement.

-- Courses in Chinese language and culture are a great way to fulfill major requirements in International Business, International Relations, International Studies, or East Asian Studies (as well as minor requirements in East Asian Studies and Chinese).
+- Courses in Chinese language and culture are a great way to fulfill major requirements in International Business, International Relations, International Studies, and East Asian Studies (as well as minor requirements in East Asian Studies and Chinese).

 - Designated Chinese culture courses can satisfy the global perspective requirement.